Tello vs. Boost Mobile: How much data do you really need?

 To build your Tello plan, you just need two pieces of information— how much data you need and how many minutes you need.
 Texts are unlimited on any plan with talk minutes.
 To get a good idea of how much data you need, you can look at your past bills to see your usage.
 You can also start small and upgrade your plan as needed if you're not sure how much you'll need.
 Keep in mind that using Wi-Fi can save a lot of data.

-Tello's offers data packages of 500MB, 1GB, 2GB, 4GB, 6GB, 8GB, and unlimited.
+Tello's offers data packages of 500MB, 1GB, 2GB, 5GB, 10GB, and unlimited.
 Unlimited comes with 25GB of high-speed usage.
 For talk time, you can choose between 100, 300, 500, and unlimited minutes.
 You can also choose no data or no minutes.

 Tello has also preconfigured a few plans for those looking for a good starting point.